The-Modular-Mind/oscelot/README.md

 - [CV-MAP](./docs/CVMap.md): control 32 knobs/sliders/switches of any module by CV even when the module has no CV input
 - [CV-PAM](./docs/CVPam.md): generate CV voltage by observing 32 knobs/sliders/switches of any module
 - [GLUE](./docs/Glue.md): label maker for your modules!
-- [GOTO](./docs/Goto.md): utility for jumping directly to 10 locations in your patch by hotkey or using MIDI
+- [GOTO](./docs/Goto.md): utility for jumping directly to 10 locations in your patch by hotkey or using OSC
 - [GRIP](./docs/Grip.md): lock for module parameters
 - [HIVE](./docs/Hive.md): 4 channel sequencer running on a 2-dimensional hexagonal grid, similar to [MAZE](./docs/Maze.md)
 - [INFIX](./docs/Infix.md), [µINFIX](./docs/Infix.md): insert for polyphonic cables